abcdefg123123x/PatternAnalysis-2025/recognition/siameseNetwork48011343/README.md

 ```
 The printed text version of the confusion matrix corresponds to the following in the [Test Set Confusion Matrix](#test-set-confusion-matrix) of the results section.

-Note that the loss and accuracy plots (for train and validation sets), t-SNE embeddings (for all three sets), test set confusion matrices, and test set ROC curve are saved as images in the directory `checkpoints/`.
+Note that the loss and accuracy plots (for train and validation sets), t-SNE embeddings (for all three sets), test set confusion matrix, and test set ROC curve are saved as images in the directory `checkpoints/`.
+These outputs are in the [Results](#results) section.

 After training (`train.py`), the `checkpoints/` directory will contain `best_siamese.pth` and `best_classifier.pth`.
 These files store each model's weights corresponding to the highest validation accuracy achieved during training.
 These two files are also required for inferencing with `predict.py`.
-Without them, the script cannot load the trained models to make predictions.
+Without `checkpoints/` and the saved models, the inference script cannot load the trained models to make predictions.

+### Inference on Trained Models

 To perform inference on trained models, simply run the following:
 ```